Venice Carnival – Festa Delle Marie

-UPDATE 2017: The traditional “Festa delle Marie” will start at San Pietro di Castello at 2.30 pm, will parade all along via Garibaldi and Riva degli Schiavoni and it will reach San Marco stage at 4.00 pm, where the twelve “Marias” will be introduced to the crowd waiting for them.
+UPDATE 2020: The traditional “Festa delle Marie” will start at San Pietro di Castello at 2.30 pm on 15th February 2020; it will parade all along via Garibaldi and Riva degli Schiavoni and it will reach San Marco stage at 4.00 pm, where the twelve “Marias” will be introduced to the crowd waiting for them.

 History of the Marie

 The Festival, a unique moment when you can admire the costumes of the Venetian tradition, runs on multiple days.

 This very ancient festival, whose origin is disputed and which we only know since about 1039, was probably introduced around the year 943 and then continued in the carnival period, when it was established.

 On the day of the purification of Mary, February 2nd, Venice had the custom to celebrate the day of the blessing for the brides, during which, collectively, the marriages of twelve girls, selected from among the poorest and the most beautiful of the city, were blessed at the Basilica of San Pietro di Castello.